johnhungerford/generic-schema/README.md

 ### Utilities

-In addition to deriving third party codecs, generic schemas can be used for migrations and lenses.
+In addition to deriving third party codecs, generic schemas provide utilties for working with values of the type they describe.
+These utilities include migrations, lenses, and validation.

 #### Migration